fuegovic/Starguard/docs/installation.md

 ## Step 12: Set up the star webhook (optional)

-Everything so far works without this step.
-Skip it and the bot notices a star appearing or disappearing at the next sweep, up to `AUTOMATIC_CHECK_DELAY` seconds later, and pays one GitHub API request per 100 stargazers each time.
+Everything so far works without this step, but it is worth understanding what you are skipping, because the two directions are not symmetrical.

+Without the webhook, the only automatic mechanism is the periodic sweep, and **the sweep only ever takes the role away**.
+It compares the stargazer listing against the database and removes the role from anyone who is no longer in the listing; there is no code path in which it grants one.
+So an un-star is noticed at the next sweep, up to `AUTOMATIC_CHECK_DELAY` seconds later, and a **star is never noticed at all**: the member has to go back through the GitHub sign-in, because that is the one thing that records a star.
+Each sweep also pays one GitHub API request per 100 stargazers.
 On a repository with 45,000 stars an hourly sweep is 450 requests an hour, and that number grows every time somebody stars it.

-With the webhook, GitHub tells the server the moment a star changes.
-The delivery costs no GitHub API budget at all, and the member's role moves within `ROLE_SYNC_INTERVAL` seconds instead of within `AUTOMATIC_CHECK_DELAY`.
+With the webhook, GitHub tells the server the moment a star changes, in either direction.
+The delivery costs no GitHub API budget at all, and the member's role moves within `ROLE_SYNC_INTERVAL` seconds instead of waiting for a sweep that, for a new star, would never come.

 You need admin access to the repository to add a webhook, and the public HTTPS address from [Step 9](#step-9-start-the-stack) has to be reachable from